ronituohino/website/README.md

 # website

-My main website with a portfolio and an article area for some stuff I want to write about 😄
+My main website with a portfolio and a blog area for some stuff I want to write about 😄

 ## Next.js